Light (anti-)nuclei and (anti-)hypertriton production in $pp$ collisions at $\sqrt{s} =0.90, 2.76$ and $7$ TeV: Results and Discussion

-To further illustrate the mass and/or c.m. energy dependence of light nuclei and anti-nuclei production, Fig.3 gives the integrated yield distributions of light nuclei ($p, d,^3He$) and anti-nuclei ($\bar{p}, \bar{d}, \overline{^3He}$), as the different atomic mass number $A (A = 1$ to $3)$ in different c.m. energy of 0.9, 2.76, and 7~TeV, respectively.
-The hollow points represent the our results computed using { {PACIAE+DCPC}} model in the mid-rapidity $pp$ collisions at the LHC energy, with $p_T < 3.0$~GeV and $|y|< 0.5$.
-The solid points show the data results of the ALICE experiment~\cite{ALI3,Aamodt,B3,Adam,Abbas,jadam}.
-The figure 3 shows that the yields of light nuclei and anti-nuclei decrease rapidly, as the atomic mass number $A$ increase.
-The integrated yield spans almost 6-orders of magnitude with striking exponential behavior.
-Fig.3 shows that { {PACIAE+DCPC}} model results are in good agreement with the experimental data.
+To further understand the mass and/or c.m. energy dependence of production of light (anti-)nuclei, Fig.3 gives integrated yield distributions of light anti-nuclei ($\bar{p}, \bar{d}, \rm^3{\overline {He}}$) and nuclei ($p, d,\rm^3He$), versus the atomic mass number $A (A = 1$ to $3)$ in different c.m. energy of 0.90, 2.76 and 7~TeV, respectively.
+The hollow points denote our results computed using { {PACIAE+DCPC}} simulation in mid-rapidity $pp$ collisions at LHC energies, with $p_T < 3.0$~GeV/c and $|y|< 0.5$.
+The solid points show the data of ALICE experiment~\cite{ALI3,Aamodt,B3,Adam,Abbas,jadam}.
+We can find from Fig.3 yields of light (anti-)nuclei decrease sharply as atomic mass number $A$ increase.
+Numerically, integrated yield of light (anti-)nuclei spans about 3-orders of magnitude with noteworthy exponential type.
+Besides, Fig.3 shows that { {PACIAE+DCPC}} simulations are consistent with the data from ALICE within uncertainties.